kubernetes/community/contributors/design-proposals/storage/pod-safety.md

 This proposal covers the changes necessary to ensure:

-* Pet Sets can ensure **at most one** semantics for each individual pet
+* StatefulSets can ensure **at most one** semantics for each individual statefulset pod
 * Other system components such as the node and namespace controller can safely perform their responsibilities without violating that guarantee
-* An administrator or higher level controller can signal that a node partition is permanent, allowing the Pet Set controller to proceed.
+* An administrator or higher level controller can signal that a node partition is permanent, allowing the StatefulSet controller to proceed.
 * A fencing controller can take corrective action automatically to heal partitions